Therapeutic touch: Scientific investigations

 Emily Rosa, at nine years of age, conceived and executed a study on therapeutic touch.
 With the help of Stephen Barrett from Quackwatch and the assistance of her mother, Linda Rosa and her step-father Larry Sarner, Emily became the youngest researcher to have a paper accepted by the Journal of the American Medical Association (JAMA), which debunked the claim of therapeutic touch practitioners can reliably sense a "Human Energy Field."
 Twenty-one practitioners of therapeutic touch participated in her study.
 The practitioners sat on one side of a cardboard screen, while Emily sat on the other.
 The practitioners then placed their hands through holes in the screen.
 Emily flipped a coin to determine which of the practitioner's hands she would place hers over (approximately 4-5 inches above the subject's hand).
 The practitioners then were to say where her hand was by sensing her biofield.
 Although all of the participants had asserted that they would be able to do this, the actual results did not support therapeutic touch's fundamental claim.
 The practitioners had succeeded in locating Emily's hand 44% of the time, a rate within the range of chance.
 JAMA editor George D. Lundberg, M.D, recommended that third-party payers and the public should question paying for this procedure "until or unless additional honest experimentation demonstrates an actual effect."

 There is no good medical evidence for the effectiveness of therapeutic touch.
-A Cochrane systematic review, first published in 2004, found "[t]here is no robust evidence that TT promotes healing of acute wounds", but in 2016 the authors retracted it after the validity of the reviewed studies were questioned.
+A Cochrane systematic review, first published in 2004, found "[t]here is no robust evidence that TT promotes healing of acute wounds", but in 2016, the authors retracted it after the validity of the reviewed studies was questioned.
 The American Cancer Society noted, "Available scientific evidence does not support any claims that TT can cure cancer or other diseases."